How ChatGPT, Perplexity, Gemini, and Claude Actually Decide What to Cite

 In our dataset, we also found just how much different “longtail” publishers matter across the board.
 Websites generated 4.31 citations per URL… whereas listings represented 54.53% of distinct citation sources.

-So, if the takeaway is that listings matter, but that first-party content also matters, but then reputation matters more sometimes… what's a brand marketer to do?
+So, if the takeaway is that listings matter, but that first-party content also matters, but then reputation matters more sometimes… what’s a marketer to do?

 To succeed in this landscape — and win with whatever model a customer turns to for answers — marketers must…